-The nurse will discuss the outcome of the challenge with you and amend your Allergy Action Plan accordingly.
+The nurse will discuss the outcome of the challenge with you and amend your child's Allergy Action Plan accordingly.
 You will be advised whether the challenge was successful or not and the implications of this.

-Important -if the challenge is successful you will need to eat the food ideally at least 3 times per week to ensure that your body knows that this food is something that should be eaten.
+Important -if the challenge is successful_your child will need to be given the food ideally 3 times per week to ensure that their body knows that this food is something that should be eaten.
+This is particularly important for young children.
 If this is something that you are going to be reluctant to do, please speak to a member of staff who will explain the importance of this.
-If you know you are not going to eat the food regularly, we may not be able to carry out the challenge.
+If you know you are not going to give the food regularly, we may not be able to carry out the challenge.